Beñat Etxebarria: Betis

-In 2008–09, Beñat played with UB Conquense in Segunda División B, after which he was released by Athletic.
+In 2008–09, Beñat played with UB Conquense in the Segunda División B, after which he was released by Athletic.
 In the summer he signed with Real Betis, but spent his first season with the reserves also in the third tier.

 Beñat made his debut for Betis' main squad on 29 August 2010, playing 20 minutes in the 4–1 home win against Granada CF and being involved in the play that led to Salva Sevilla's goal.
 Three days later he scored in his first start, a 2–1 home victory over UD Salamanca in the Copa del Rey.
 In the league campaign he contributed 36 matches (30 starts, 2.521 minutes of action) as the Andalusians returned to the top flight after three years, netting four times.

-On 2 May 2012, Beñat scored twice for his fifth and sixth goals of the season, in a 2–1 defeat of Sevilla FC for the local derby.
+On 2 May 2012, Beñat scored twice for his fifth and sixth goals of the season, in a 2–1 defeat of Sevilla FC in the local derby.
 The winner came in the 90th minute.

 Beñat scored the game's only goal in a 1–0 home win over Real Madrid on 24 November 2012, with a shot from outside the 18-yard box in the 17th minute.
-He finished the campaign with 34 games, four goals and seven assists, helping the club finish seventh and qualify to the UEFA Europa League.
+He finished the campaign with 34 games, four goals and seven assists, helping the club finish seventh and qualify for the UEFA Europa League.